 “You knew she could do that, didn't you?” accused Stark mildly as he approached Fury from behind.

 Fury just smiled.
-“The girl is five IQ points from genius status, with a specialty in technology.
-I sent her to help you and Miss Foster because I wanted her to know the system.”
+“The girl is five IQ points from super-genius status, with a specialty in technology.
+I sent her to help you and Dr. Foster because I wanted her to know the system.”

 Stark raised an eyebrow.
 “So why not have her actually help us?”

 Fury nodded.
 “Continuing to allow everyone to think Miss Lewis is not the brightest individual is prudent.
-She has an...extensive understanding of technology, especially data and power systems, and her work with Miss Foster has increased her understanding of astrophysics.”
-At Stark's look of disbelief, Fury just nods.
-“Yes, she understands exactly what Miss Foster and Mr. Selvig are talking about.”
+She has an... extensive understanding of technology, especially power systems and computers, and her work with Dr. Foster has increased her understanding of astrophysics.”
+At Stark's look of disbelief, Fury just nodded.
+“Yes, she understands exactly what Drs.
+Foster and Selvig are talking about.”
 Stark snorted, but Fury ignored him.
-“That combination of knowledge makes Miss Lewis one of the more valuable assets we have right now, along with yourself, Miss Foster, and Mr Selvig.
+“That combination of knowledge makes Miss Lewis one of the more valuable assets we have right now, along with yourself, Dr. Foster, and Dr. Selvig.
 I don't want this information getting out.
 Understood?”

 Stark sighed.
 “What do you plan to use her for, if she's so valuable?”